Skip to main content

 sudo rpm -i Pathfinder.Server.Installer-X.X.X.rpm

-You can choose between a self-signed localhost generated by the configuration wizard or select a certificate file using the custom option, then click on Finish button to start Pathfinder Server in the background.
+You can choose between a self-signed certificate generated by the configuration wizard or select a certificate file using the custom option, then click on Finish button to start Pathfinder Server in the background.

 Installation directories